 You're not second.

-Worst in the world.
+You're the worst, worst in the world.

 So here's a question that I do ask every now and then, but this is another time to ask it.

-And the top Democrats, the ones you see the most on TV, I usually call them the designated liars.
+Is it my imagination and my tremendous bias that Republicans look like ordinary people and the top Democrats, the ones you see the most on TV, I usually call them the designated liars, they look evil.

 Am I wrong?

-In my opinion, uh Kamala, you know, maybe incompetent or whatever, but I don't think she's evil per se.
+In my opinion, Kamala, you know, maybe incompetent or whatever, but I don't think she's evil per se.

 Like she doesn't project evil, but Hillary does.